Habitat restoration, Resilience and risk mitigation

 Learn more about fish passage

-on the Town/Taunton River system in southeast Massachusetts, with otherwise open passage to Narragansett Bay and the ocean.
+on the Town River in the Taunton River watershed of southeast Massachusetts, blocking otherwise open passage to Narragansett Bay and the ocean.
 The dam was an aging and obsolete structure structure

 Something temporarily or permanently constructed, built, or placed; and constructed of natural or manufactured parts including, but not limited to, a building, shed, cabin, porch, bridge, walkway, stair steps, sign, landing, platform, dock, rack, fence, telecommunication device, antennae, fish cleaning table, satellite dish/mount, or well head.